dcwbrown/OBSOLETE-olang/README.md

 #### 32 and 64 bit

-The size of compiler built is determined by the C compiler that runs, which is in turn determine by the shell or command prompt configuration you are running under.
+The size of compiler built is determined by the C compiler that runs, which is in turn determined by the shell or command prompt configuration you are running under.

 The following Oberon types are independent of compiler size: